hahaanisha/Context-Bridge/README.md

 ### Method 1: Floating Button (Recommended)

 When you're on any supported AI platform, a small **Export** button appears in the bottom-right corner of the page.
 Click it to see export options.
-On Claude, you'll also see the **Claude Wrapped** button — a visual summary of your conversation stats.

 ### Method 2: Extension Popup